Category

 AWS services:

-• AWS Global accelerator for low-latency global routing
+• AWS Global Accelerator for low-latency global routing

 • Amazon Aurora global databases for near-instantaneous replication